 I have spinach and chard in my garden.
-Spinach and chard are great to include in dished such as stews, pies or as a side dish.
+Spinach and chard are great to include in dishes such as stews, pies or as a side dish.

 Here is one way I like to cook spinach and chard.

-Spinach and chard are less likely to be attacked by garden pest such as green-worm and snails.
+Spinach and chard are less likely to be attacked by garden pests such as green-worm and snails.